Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-Note: Before running this function ensure that the essential Library files, which I have mentioned in my earlier Article Command-Button Animation, are all linked to your Project.
-The main programs given under the topic Create 3D-Headings on Forms are also required here.
-Copy and Paste those programs into a global module in your project, if it is not already done earlier.
+Note: Before running this function, make sure that all essential library references—outlined in my earlier article, Command-Button Animation—are properly linked to your project.
+Additionally, the main procedures provided under the topic Create 3D Headings on Forms are also required.
+If you haven’t already done so, copy and paste those programs into a global module in your project.

 How to Run the Code Manually.